Perdu/panoptiphone/README.md

 ## Usage ##

+For a first run, run `./panoptiphone.sh` (add your wireless interface in parameters if it's not wlan0).

 Several scripts constitute the program:
-- panoptiphone.py makes the core calculation and can be launched with several options (described below).
+- `panoptiphone.py` makes the core calculation and can be launched with several options (described below).
-- panoptiphone.sh is a script to launch previous program with the correct options to operate live on the wlan0 interface (wlan0 must be able to switch to monitor mode).
+- `panoptiphone.sh` launches the previous script with the correct options to operate live on the wlan0 interface (wlan0 must be able to switch to monitor mode).
-- panoptiphone_file.sh launches previous program on a file given as a parameter.
+- `panoptiphone_file.sh` launches previous program on a file given as a parameter.

-panoptiphone's.py options:
+`panoptiphone.py`'s options:
-- -d: dump the database's content, i.e., information about the different fields (information elements) and the identifying information they bring
+- `-d`: dump the database's content, i.e., information about the different fields (information elements) and the identifying information they bring
-- -g: activate graphical interface
+- `-g`: activate graphical interface
-- -i: activate interactive mode (displays all incoming device captures)
+- `-i`: activate interactive mode (displays all incoming device captures)
-- -v <field>: dump details about a field
+- `-v <field>`: dump details about a field

 ## Examples of uses ##